Analysis | John Kelly defended Trump’s military comments before. Why not now?

 What followed wasn’t a proud moment for the White House.
 In the course of his defense, Kelly called Wilson an “empty barrel” and suggested she shouldn’t have been on the call, which should have been “sacred.”
 (Except the congresswoman’s relationship with the family dates back decades.)

-Furthermore, Kelly appeared to offer a false account of 2015 remarks Wilson gave in which he alleged she had grandstanded in claiming credit for securing federal funding for a new building.
+Furthermore, Kelly appeared to offer a false account of 2015 remarks Wilson gave in which he alleged that she had grandstanded in claiming credit for securing federal funding for a new building.
 Video of Wilson’s speech soon surfaced showing her saying no such thing.
-Kelly declined to apologize, standing by his comments and suggesting she might have said things in private discussion, but he declined to explain any further.
+Kelly declined to apologize, standing by his comments and suggesting that she may have said things in private discussion, but he declined to explain further.

-It seems somewhat likely that experience is coloring Kelly’s decision not to speak out again today.
+It seems somewhat likely that experience is coloring Kelly’s decision not to speak out now.
 Perhaps he doesn’t want to live through all that again, especially given the very similar underlying charge against Trump involved.
 But the fact remains that Kelly opted to weigh in on such a charge — in a highly unusual way and in defense of Trump — and now he hasn’t.

-One could certainly argue that Kelly cast aside being an apolitical former general by becoming Trump’s chief of staff.
-Even more so than being Homeland Security secretary — Kelly’s previous job — it’s a thoroughly political job.
+One could certainly argue that Kelly cast aside being an apolitical retired general by becoming Trump’s chief of staff.
+Even more so than being homeland security secretary — Kelly’s previous job — it’s a thoroughly political position.
 Even if you think men like Kelly can do that job, leave and remain above politics, the fact is that the seal was broken when Kelly weighed in.

 At least in that case, there was perhaps some ambiguity in Trump’s comments.
 Maybe he said something insensitive but didn’t mean it as such.
 And interestingly, that tracks with how the Atlantic describes how Kelly initially interpreted Trump’s 2017 comments while visiting the gravesite of Kelly’s son, Robert, who was killed in Afghanistan in 2010: